warcholjakub/BazyDanych/Sprawozdania/Sprawozdanie_1.md

 CREATE TABLE Trips (
     TripID int  NOT NULL,
     TripName varchar(90)  NOT NULL,
-    DestinationCity varchar(max)  NOT NULL,
+    DestinationCity varchar(30)  NOT NULL,
-    DestinationCountry varchar(max)  NOT NULL,
+    DestinationCountry varchar(30)  NOT NULL,
     StartDate datetime  NOT NULL,
     EndDate datetime  NOT NULL,
     MaxParticipantsCount smallint  NOT NULL,